 The Canada Summer Jobs (CSJ) program creates summer job opportunities which provide valuable work experience for full-time students aged 15 to 30 who intend to return to their studies in the next school year.

 Providing good quality jobs helps small businesses and not-for-profit organizations while also supporting our local priorities and community development.
-In [Constituency], the priorities focus on [location and/or sector priorities], but all eligible applicants are encouraged to apply.
+All eligible applicants are encouraged to apply.
 Employers are invited to submit applications that complement this year’s national priorities:

 - Employers who intend to hire youth who are in underrepresented groups, including new immigrant youth/refugees, Indigenous youth, youth with disabilities and visible minorities;